In this tutorial, you will learn the fundamental issues that may cause connection issues on various devices and how to troubleshoot them.

 Test different networks

-First of all, check if you can connect your device to the VPN on other networks.
-Wi-Fi, Ethernet (if possible), and mobile hotspots - try all possible options for you!
-If you are unsure how to set up a mobile hotspot, check out this article.
+If changing the connection protocol did not help, it is worth checking if you can connect your device to the VPN on other networks.
+Wi-Fi, Ethernet (if possible), and mobile hotspots - try all possible options for you.

-If you cannot connect to only one of these, the connection is possibly blocked by something.
+If you cannot connect to any of these, your network may be restrictive or the connection is possibly blocked by something.
 In this case, make sure to check if the IPv6 protocol is not enabled on your network, as it may cause various connection issues.
-You can find that out by taking a look at this article.

 Keep in mind that Parental Controls or Firewalls can also cause these issues!